Toshbrown/driver-bbc-iplayer/README.md

 ## Data

-This driver will update the users recommendations every hour and store them im a timeseries blob store.
+This driver will update the users recommendations every hour and store them im a KVJSON store datasource: IplayerRecommend key: all.

 The data has the following format: